 One of key strategic points, both Europe's as well as Croatia's, is increased employability and work force adjustment through the implementation of the system which would satisfy both current and future needs for competences on the labour market.
 The incompatibility of the educational system with the needs of the labour market is immense.
-2014 and 2015 in Croatia were marked by reform activities in the area of education, with further development and implementation of Croatian Qualifications Framework (HKO) and suggestions of complete curriculum reform.
+Certain reform activities are happening in the area of education , with further development and implementation of Croatian Qualifications Framework (HKO) and suggestions of complete curriculum reform.